microsoft/openjdk/README.md

 To learn more about this distribution, visit [microsoft.com/openjdk](https://www.microsoft.com/openjdk).

 **Q:** Where is the source code for your distribution?

 **A:** We will be releasing our source code for jdk11u and jdk17u in the coming months to their own GitHub Repo.
+Meanwhile, you can see the source code we pull from at [github.com/openjdk](https://github.com/openjdk).

 ## Jobs